 Thanks for participating in One Book – One Lincoln once again, and watch for updates about our scheduled programming, tied into all three finalist books, coming soon!

 And just a reminder — if you’re a member of a book group, and would like to have one of our library staff come and lead your discussion of any of this year’s finalist titles, you can contact us at the info at the bottom of the 2019 Finalists Page as well!

 P.S.: Also a reminder — you can nominate titles for future “One Book” consideration year-round, via our online One Book – One Lincoln Nomination Form.
 If you’ve read a good “new” book, please consider nominating it for next year!

-Katie discusses each of the top ten nominees for the 2017 One Book – One Lincoln program.
+Katie presents the top eleven nominees considered for selection as finalists for the 2019 One Book – One Lincoln community reading program.